hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 in multiple zones in the region.
 For that reason, regional clusters should be preferred.

-* `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the cluster.
-Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` that would delete the cluster will fail.
+* `deletion_protection` - (Optional) Whether Terraform will be prevented from destroying the cluster.
+Deleting this cluster via `terraform destroy` or `terraform apply` will only succeed if this field is `false` in the Terraform state.

 * `addons_config` - (Optional) The configuration for addons supported by GKE.
     Structure is [documented below](#nested_addons_config).